 The WMA Fall Conference creates the forum for on-going conversation and dialog about conflict resolution trends, practices, and futures and provides the opportunity for practitioners to develop and maintain professional relationships.

-CLE credits are available for the morning sessions.
-WMA CERTIFICATION requirements including those for diversity and ethics can be met by attending sessions.
+WMA Certification requirements including those for diversity and ethics can be met by attending sessions.

 What is a hybrid unconference?